wintechis/blast/docs/Blocks.md

 }
 ```

-This enables parsing their RDF before each iteration of a process block, by calling `queryAlliBeacons(addresses)` .
+This enables parsing their RDF before each iteration of a program block, by calling `queryAlliBeacons(addresses)` .

 ### 2.1.3. queryAlliBeacons

-This function uses [µRDF](https://github.com/vcharpenay/uRDF.js) to query a ressource with a predefined SPARQL query and stores the results into a JavaScript Map, enabling blocks to perfom JavaScript operations like selecting properties and comparing values of the retrieved data.
+This function uses [µRDF](https://github.com/vcharpenay/uRDF.js) to query a resource with a predefined SPARQL query and stores the results into a JavaScript Map, enabling blocks to perform JavaScript operations like selecting properties and comparing values of the retrieved data.

 **parameters:**